robert/robert.github.com/_posts/2100-01-01-systems-design.md

 4. Once we're confident that the new and old shards contain the same data, we switch to reading from the new shards.
 We continue double-writing in case we need to switch back
 5. Once we're confident that this step has been successful, stop double-writing and delete the old shard

 Rupert Herpton has written [a great article about a broadly-similar type of migration][stripe-migration] that goes into much more detail.
 In short, the process of migrating data between database shards is detailed and finicky, but also entirely doable and logical.
+Some types of database can even automatically take care of sharding for you.

 ### Replication